FullstackAcademy/pledge.ashi/README.md

 ## $q and the state of the art

-There are multiple proposed [CommonJS promise standards](http://wiki.commonjs.org/wiki/Promises), one leading standard [Promises/A+](https://www.promisejs.org), and upcoming native [ES6 browser implementations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+There are multiple proposed [CommonJS promise standards](http://wiki.commonjs.org/wiki/Promises), one leading standard [Promises/A+](https://www.promisejs.org), and now a compliant [ES6 implementation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Developers of the [MEAN stack](http://en.wikipedia.org/wiki/MEAN) should become familiar with **[AngularJS's $q service](https://docs.angularjs.org/api/ng/service/$q)**, a lightweight adaptation of [the Q library](https://github.com/kriskowal/q).
 [Bluebird](https://github.com/petkaantonov/bluebird) is also making waves as a highly-performant and powerful library.

-Adding to the potential confusion, `$q` has two possible ways to generate promises: simplified ES6-style constructors, and CommonJS-style **deferreds.** We will study deferreds because they are more explicit and include a useful method, `.notify()`.
-If you can grasp the deferral model, the constructor model will be comparatively straightforward.
+Adding to the potential confusion, `$q` has two possible ways to generate promises: simplified ES6-style constructors, and CommonJS-style **deferreds.** We will study deferreds because they are simpler to spec out and guide students towards implementing.
+If you can grasp the deferral model, the constructor model will be comparatively straightforward to use.

 ### Warning

-jQuery gurus beware!
-While jQuery has a version of promises through `$.Deferred`, that implementation differs from current standards and is considered flawed.
-See [Kris Kowal’s guide.](https://github.com/kriskowal/q/wiki/Coming-from-jQuery)
+Legacy jQuery codebases beware!
+While jQuery 2 has a version of promises through `$.Deferred`, that implementation differed from current standards and is considered flawed.
+See [Kris Kowal’s guide.](https://github.com/kriskowal/q/wiki/Coming-from-jQuery) However, modern jQuery users rejoice! jQuery 3 now features P/A+ compliant promises.

 ## Technical note on non-compliance